 6. Members of the Committee shall have a single vote with the exception of the Senior Treasurer who shall not be entitled to vote at Committee meetings.
 The Senior Treasurer is entitled to veto any resolution passed by the Committee which in her/his absolute discretion relates to her/his functions and duties set out in K below, in which event that resolution becomes null and void.

-7. The quorum for a valid Committee meeting will be three Committee members including the the Senior Treasurer unless she/he has waived attendance.
+7. The quorum for a valid Committee meeting will be three Committee members including the Senior Treasurer unless she/he has waived attendance.
 Resolutions put to the vote will be passed on a show of hands by a simple majority.

 8. Committee meetings shall be accurately minuted by the Secretary.
 The minutes shall be sent out to the Boat Club within a week of the meeting.